surya-d-naidu/RPi-FIDO2-PQC-Security-Key/README.md

 ### ⚠️ DO NOT USE THIS IN PRODUCTION, THE CRYPTOGRAPHIC KEYS ARE STORED IN CLEARTEXT

+## ⚠️ This does not yet implement Pin/ Biometric verification

 For visual outputs, connect an LED to `GPIO 16`.

+A push button or touch sensor should be connected across `GPIO 26` and `GND` for the UP verification.

 Install Raspberry Pi OS Lite on the Raspberry Pi.
 (Lite is preferred for faster boot time).